-Still, the Filipino atomweight tried to keep her MMA pursuits a secret from her reluctant parents for as long as possible.
+Still, the Filipino atomweight tried to keep her mixed martial arts pursuits a secret from her reluctant parents for as long as possible.
 However, they were bound to find out eventually, and they did so quite early in her career.

-Coach Sangiao gave Iniong a pair of tickets for her parents prior to her first professional bout at a local Filipino MMA show in February 2010.
+Coach Sangiao gave Iniong a pair of tickets for her parents prior to her first professional bout at a local Filipino mixed martial arts show in February 2010.
 Instead of giving them to her mom and dad, however, she decided to hide them.

 Unfortunately for “Conviction”, they did not stay hidden for long.
 Iniong’s mother found the tickets and gave them to her father and brother.